T of C

 Tentative transcription of Cha Ge3

-The composer of the music is unknown, though generally presumed to be Zhang Tingyu, compiler of the handbook.
-Thus, although the preface says that Lu Tong created "this song" as a result of a gift of tea from his friend Imperial Censor Meng,6 who was a poet as well as an official, there is no evidence at all connecting Lu to this melody, or even suggesting that he had a melody in mind when penning the lyrics.
+The person who created (or arranged) the music, though never stated, is generally presumed to be Zhang Tingyu, compiler of the handbook.
+Thus, although the preface says that Lu Tong "作此歌 created this song" as a result of a gift of tea from his friend Imperial Censor Meng,6 who was a poet as well as an official, there is no evidence at all connecting Lu to this melody, or even suggesting that he had a melody in mind when penning the lyrics.

 The middle section of the lyrics, has long been popular as a separate poem called The 7 Bowls of Tea.7 There is a translation in Kit Chow and Ione Kramer, All the Tea in China, as follows:

 The tuning and modality of Cha Ge (see qingzhi mode footnote) are both quite strange.
 Although the tuning calls for lowering the fifth string and raising the fourth, I have been unable to find the advantage of playing the melody this way rather than using standard tuning.
 In addition, there is one passage in double stops which seems to have been written using standard tuning.
 This suggests the melody was originally written down using standard tuning, then for unknown reasons was re-arranged for this non-standard one without intentionally changing any notes.